Skip to main content

 The Hill has gorgeous pre-war and Victorian housing stock.
 That stock can come with:

 • Lead paint and lead pipes in pre-1978 construction.
-We can order a blood lead level if you are concerned, especially if grandkids visit.
+We can order a blood lead level if you are concerned, particularly if grandkids visit.

 • Radon in stone and basement-heavy homes.
 Radon test kits are inexpensive; we walk you through interpretation.